Celebrating 500 million Firefox downloads

 Easily Stop Firefox from Consuming Your Cpu Cycles

-You may be thinking that you have done all the things to stop this nasty habit of Firefox.
+You may be thinking that you’ve done everything to stop this nasty habit of Firefox.
 But have you tried this?
-I’ve done this is Firefox 2.0.0.3 but this will work with all the other versions of Firefox.
-Ok! here’s the trick.
+I’ve done it in Firefox 2.0.0.3, but it will work with all other versions of Firefox too.
+OK, here’s the trick.

-1. Type about:config in the address bar and press Enter to get the Firefox expert configuration page.
+1. Type about:config in the address bar and press Enter to open the Firefox expert configuration page.

 2. Type browser.cache.disk.capacity in the Filter text box.